 If a complaint, or an element of a complaint, relates to a registered provider and the complaint, or the element of the complaint, is not to be dealt with under the Health Practitioner Regulation National Law (Western Australia) section 150 by the National Board established for the provider’s health profession, the Director may deal with the complaint, or the element of the complaint, under this Part.

-[Section 31 inserted by No. 35 of 2010 s.
+[Section 31 inserted: No. 35 of 2010 s.
 81.]

 32A.
 Notice that complaint being dealt with by National Board